 London is a global megacity with a population of 11 million people and 65 million visitors each year.
 It’s the most diverse city on the planet, by far.
-In the heart of the city, in Bloomsbury/Holborn, is the SU London Center, Faraday House, where all classes take place – although many classes also make regular site visits around the city.
-Apart from academics, one of the most important components of every student’s experience studying abroad with SU London is where they live.
+In the heart of the city, in Bloomsbury/Holborn, is the Syracuse London Center, Faraday House, where all classes take place – although many classes also make regular site visits around the city.
+Apart from academics, one of the most important components of every student’s experience studying abroad with Syracuse London is where they live.
 As any Londoner will tell you, your housing, or your ‘flat’, is the key to your whole experience in this city.

 Syracuse London Flats

-Knowing this, SU London takes great care in selecting flats for our students to live in.
-SU London students do not live in student dormitories, for example.
-Instead, they live with other SU London students in independent flats in the city center (zone 1), within 30 minutes of the SU London Center by bus, tube, or walking.
+Knowing this, Syracuse London takes great care in selecting flats for our students to live in.
+Students do not live in dormitories, for example.
+Instead, they live with other Syracuse London students in independent flats in the city center (zone 1), within 30 minutes of the Syracuse London Center by bus, tube, or walking.
 The flats we select are self-contained, fully equipped, independent properties, each in their own neighborhood with their own local shops and amenities.
-They are owned and managed by one of SU London’s landlord partners, whom we carefully select, ensuring a consistent level of quality and amenities.
-As an SU London student, you will truly feel that you have ‘your’ corner of London, your neighborhood, as your home for the semester and as your base for exploring the city and beyond.
+They are owned and managed by one of Syracuse London’s landlord partners, whom we carefully select, ensuring a consistent level of quality and amenities.
+As a Syracuse London student, you will truly feel that you have ‘your’ corner of London, your neighborhood, as your home for the semester and as your base for exploring the city and beyond.

 Unlimited Travel in the City

-Even better, all SU London students receive an Oyster card for zones 1 and 2 for the whole semester – which means you have unlimited travel around central London at no cost.
+Even better, all Syracuse London students receive an Oyster card for zones 1 and 2 for the whole semester – which means you have unlimited travel around central London at no cost.
 This not only saves each student a lot of money, since London is one of the most expensive transportation cities in the world, but it also means you never have to worry about getting to class, going on field trips, getting home, or traveling anywhere you want to go in the city at any time.
 London truly becomes your ‘Oyster’, as the Oyster card promises.